wemrysi/quasar/README.md

 ### PUT /data/fs/[path]

-Replaces data at the specified path, formatted as one JSON object per line in the same format as above.
+Replace data at the specified path.
+Uploaded data may be in any of the [supported formats](#data-formats) and the request must include the appropriate `Content-Type` header indicating the format used.

-Either succeeds, replacing any previous contents atomically, or else fails leaving the previous contents unchanged.
+A successful upload will replace any previous contents atomically, leaving them unchanged if an error occurs.

-If an error occurs when reading data from the request body, the response contains a summary in the common `error` field, and a separate array of error messages about specific values under `details`.
+If an error occurs when reading data from the request body, the response will contain a summary in the common `error` field and a separate array of error messages about specific values under `details`.

 Fails if the path identifies a view.

 ### POST /data/fs/[path]

-Appends data to the specified path, formatted as one JSON object per line in the same format as above.
-If an error occurs, some data may have been written, and the content of the response describes what was done.
+Append data to the specified path.
+Uploaded data may be in any of the [supported formats](#data-formats) and the request must include the appropriate `Content-Type` header indicating the format used.
+This operation is _not_ atomic and some data may have been written even if an error occurs.
+The body of an error response will describe what was done.

 If an error occurs when reading data from the request body, the response contains a summary in the common `error` field, and a separate array of error messages about specific values under `details`.